Updated: 4th September 2020

 As a formal liquidation procedure, MVLs can only be carried out by a licensed insolvency practitioner acting as the company’s liquidator.
 Once appointed, the insolvency practitioner will prepare all the necessary paperwork including a statement of affairs, gather the company’s assets, and distribute these among shareholders.

-If you are considering closing your company and taking advantage of Entrepreneurs’ Relief you should take advice from a licensed insolvency practitioner.
+If you are considering closing your company and taking advantage of Business Asset Disposal Relief you should take advice from a licensed insolvency practitioner.
 Begbies Traynor has over 70 licensed insolvency practitioners working across a network of offices throughout the UK.
 You can arrange a free no-obligation consultation where you can learn more about the options available to you and your company.
 Call our team today on 0800 063 9221.